usethesource/rascal-website/courses/Recipes/Languages/Exp/Exp.md

 *  `(2+3)*4`

-Because you can guess what they should mean (their semantics), you should be able to follow the interpreter code that implements this semantics.
+Because you can guess what they should mean (their semantics), you should be able to follow the interpreter code that implements the semantics.

 #### Benefits